 Goose Creek SC Real Estate

-In the year 2018, almost 900 homes sold in Goose Creek.
-This is close to a 30% increase in sales over the previous year.
+In the year 2022, almost 900 homes sold in Goose Creek.
 New construction, as well as the robust job market is attributed to the increase.

 For more information regarding specific neighborhoods in the Goose Creek area, contact Behren Kittrell, BIC Charleston Flat Fee Real Estate.
 Home sales include condominiums, investment properties, and fix and flips.
 Information provided by Behren Kittrell, BIC Charleston Flat Fee Real Estate.